-The Board recommends that the Shareholders approve and confirm the continuance of the Rights Plan.
-It is intended that all proxies received will be voted in favour of the Shareholder Rights Plan Resolution, unless a proxy contains instructions to vote against such resolution.
-Greater than 50% of the votes of Shareholders present in person or by proxy are required to approve the Shareholder Rights Plan Resolution.
-If the Shareholder Rights Plan Resolution is not approved, the Rights Plan will terminate and the rights issued under it will be void.
+The Board recommends that the Shareholders approve all unallocated options issuable under the Plan until June 22, 2025.

+It is intended that all proxies received will be voted in favour of the resolution to approve the unallocated options under the Plan, unless a proxy contains instructions to vote against the resolution.
+Greater than 50% of the votes cast by Shareholders present in person or by proxy is required to approve the unallocated options under the Plan.